 Marinated Tomatoes, my version of Russian quick pickled tomatoes (маринованный помидоры).
 It's an easy and delicious way to prepare tomatoes.
-A cross between fresh tomatoes and Canned Pickled Russian Tomatoes.
+A cross between fresh tomatoes and Pickled Russian Tomatoes or Kavkaz Style Tomatoes.
 This recipe needs to remain refrigerated, and gets tastier the longer it marinates.

 I'm always looking for recipes to use up my bounty of homegrown tomatoes.
 Tomatoes have to be heirloom, as the supermarket tomatoes are tasteless and not grown for their taste!